census-instrumentation/opencensus-website/content/service/exporters/opencensus/_index.md

 ### Introduction

-The OpenCensus exporter allows you to export traces and metrics from the OpenCensus Collector to a service of your choice.
+The OpenCensus exporter allows you to export traces and metrics from the OpenCensus Service to a service of your choice.

 ### Use cases